 (LIST OF EXPERIMENTS)

-c) a colloidal solution of starch in water and egg albumin/milk in water and distinguish between these on the basis of
+a) Prepare a solution of common salt, sugar, and alum, and distinguish between them on the basis of:

 · filtration criterion

-using iron filings and sulphur powder and distinguishing between these on the basis of:
+a) Prepare a mixture and a compound using iron filings and sulfur powder and distinguish between them on the basis of:

-3. Separation of the components of a mixture of sand, common salt and ammonium chloride (or camphor).
-UNIT I
+Separate the components of a mixture of sand, common salt, and ammonium chloride (or camphor) using appropriate techniques.

-a) Iron with copper sulphate solution in water
+a) Iron with copper sulfate solution in water

 b) Burning of magnesium ribbon in air

-e) Sodium sulphate with barium chloride in the form of their solutions in water
+e) Sodium sulfate with barium chloride in the form of their solutions in water

-5. Preparation of stained temporary mounts of (a) onion peel, (b) human cheek cells & to record observations and draw their labeled diagrams.
-Unit-II
+Prepare stained temporary mounts of (a) onion peel and (b) human cheek cells, record observations, and draw their labelled diagrams.

-6. Identification of Parenchyma, collenchyma and Sclerenchyma tissues in plants, striped, smooth and cardiac muscle fibers and nerve cells in animals, from prepared slides.
-Draw their labeled diagram Unit II
+- Identification of different plant tissues (parenchyma, collenchyma, and sclerenchyma) and animal tissues (striped, smooth, and cardiac muscle fibres and nerve cells) from prepared slides.
+Draw their labelled diagrams.
+Unit II

-8. Verification of the Laws of reflection of sound.
+- Verification of the Laws of reflection of light.
 Unit-III

-9. Determination of the density of solid (denser than water) by using a spring balance and a measuring cylinder.
+- Determination of the density of a solid (denser than water) by using a spring balance and a measuring cylinder.
 Unit-III

-10. Establishing the relation between the loss in weight of a solid when fully immersed in
+- Establishing the relation between the loss in weight of a solid when fully immersed in:

-11. Determination of the speed of a pulse propagated through a stretched string/slinky (helical spring).
+- Determination of the speed of a wave propagated through a stretched string/slinky (helical spring).
 Unit III

-12. Study of the characteristics of Spirogyra, Agaricus, Moss, Fern, Pinus (either with male or female cone) and an Angiospermic plant.
+- Study of the characteristics of Spirogyra, Agaricus, Moss, Fern, Pinus (either with male or female cone), and an Angiospermic plant.
 Draw and give two identifying features of the groups they belong to.
 Unit-II

-13. Observe the given pictures/charts/models of earthworm, cockroach, bony fish and bird.
-For each organism, draw their picture and record: Unit-II
+- Observation of the given pictures/charts/models of earthworms, cockroaches, bony fish, and birds.
+For each organism, draw their picture and record:

-b) one adaptive feature with reference to its habitat.
+b) One adaptive feature with reference to its habitat.
+Unit-II

-14. Verification of the law of conservation of mass in a chemical reaction.
+- Verification of the law of conservation of energy in a physical or chemical reaction.
 Unit-III

-15. Study of the external features of root, stem, leaf and flower of monocot and dicot plants.
+- Study the external features of monocot and dicot plants’ root, stem, leaf, and flower.
 Unit-III

 CBSE Science Revised Syllabus 2021-22 for Class 9th